Key takeaways:

-Prostate cancer is the most common non-skin cancer in people with male anatomy.
-According to the American Cancer Society, almost 250,000 cases of prostate cancer are diagnosed in the U.S. each year.
+Prostate cancer is the most common nonskin cancer in men.
+Over 300,000 cases of prostate cancer are diagnosed in the U.S. each year.
 In fact, approximately 1 in 8 men will be diagnosed with prostate cancer during their lifetime.
 Many more men probably have prostate cancer but never know it.

 In most cases, prostate cancer is diagnosed at an early stage.
 That means it hasn’t spread beyond the prostate gland.
 Fortunately, early-stage prostate cancers usually aren’t life-threatening.
 But when prostate cancer spreads to other parts of the body, it’s not curable and is often fatal.
 About 35,000 men die from prostate cancer in the U.S. each year.